LuccaNolasco/LuccaNolasco/README.md

 - Experience in writing academic papers

 # Work Experience 👷
+- Resident in Software at CEPEDI in DataScience since Jun/2024
-- Worked as english instructor as CNA since Mar/2023
+- Worked as english instructor at CNA from Mar/2023 ton April/2024

 # Certifications 🎓
 - Cambridge English Level 1 Certificate in ESOL International (FCE) 2018 -> Overall Score: 179